K-rnivoro/Keymmodore-64/Firmware/README.md

 Firmware for the Raspberry Pi Pico.
-Donwload according the RGB LED.
+Download according the RGB LED.